CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Methodology

 \subsubsection{Structure of the Evolutionary Memory}

 The memory module serves as the persistent storage for the evolutionary knowledge $\mathcal{K}_{evo}$ introduced in Eq. (\ref{eq:mdp}).
 Structurally, it is organized as a database of execution traces.
 Each trace, $\mathcal{E}$, is a comprehensive log of a completed task, containing the initial user request, the initial workflow DAG $W_{init}$, the full sequence of actions taken, all intermediate data and tool outputs, any failures encountered, the dynamic adjustments performed, and the final outcome.
-This rich, structured dataset serves as the raw material for the agent's learning processes.
+This rich and structured dataset serves as the solid foundation for the learning processes of our agent.